It's So Cold Outside That Sharks Are Actually Freezing to Death - Slashdot

 Picking on Trump's comment aside (and honestly, I'm pretty sure he said that in jest)

 .... what's the reasoning for climate change causing these low temperatures and snowfall along the East coast?
 Last I checked, the record low temperatures in Washington DC for NYE was set way back in 1912 or some-such.
-As cold as it was at the end of 2017, it wasn't r
+As cold as it was at the end of 2017, it wasn't record-breaking or anything.

 Re: (Score:2)